ethereum/go-ethereum/docs/_rpc/ns-eth.md

 #### Simple example

+**note that this example uses the Rinkeby testnet, which is now deprecated**

 With a synced Rinkeby node with RPC exposed on localhost (`geth --rinkeby --http`) we can make a call against the [Checkpoint Oracle](https://rinkeby.etherscan.io/address/0xebe8efa441b9302a0d7eaecc277c09d20d684540)